Updated July 2026 · Reviewed by a Form 5472 specialist

 The practical consequence is severe.
 A foreign founder who formed an LLC in 2015, never knew about Form 5472, and never filed it remains exposed to a $25,000 penalty for everyone of those years — 2015, 2016, 2017, and onward — with no year aging out.
 There is no “it’s been too long” defense.
 The only thing that starts the clock is filing.

 Because the statute does not begin until the form is filed, the single most important action for an exposed founder is to file the missing forms.
 Filing both stops the continuation penalty from accruing and starts the limitations clock running, so that — once filed — the normal three-year assessment window can eventually close.
 Doing nothing keeps every past and future year permanently open.
+The full mechanics of the frozen clock are covered in the Form 5472 statute of limitations explainer.

 After the IRS mails a notice of failure to file and 90 days pass without the form, an additional $25,000 penalty accrues for each 30-day period the failure continues, under IRC section 6038A(d)(2).
 This continuation penalty has no ceiling.